Skip to main content

 Nashville

 Historically affordable but rising rapidly since 2015.
-No state income tax but property taxes and general costs have increased significantly.
+Tennessee has no state income tax, a real advantage that you give up when you move to Georgia.
+Property taxes and general costs have climbed considerably.

 Atlanta

 More established market with steadier appreciation.
-State income tax exists but often offset by lower property taxes and more options across price points.
+Georgia levies a state income tax of roughly 4.99 percent, so plan for that line item.
+Property taxes are often lower and there are more options across price points.

 Cultural Identity